eigenholser/wcf/README.md

 ## Implementation Notes

 Implementated using JEE8 (or is it EE4J now?) with Wildfly 18.
+Persistence is implemented with an in-memory H2 database.

 There are no unit or integration tests.
 Shocking for me but it was a holiday last week. :)